YairAn/AYU-Moodle-Plugin/README.md

     > $python_path = '*path_to_your_python*/python.exe     *the_path_to_the_server_folder*\server\moodle\mod\assign\submit.py ';

  - In the installed moodle on your device go to : \server\moodle\mod\assign\submit.py

+- In line 17 change and fill the right fields:
+   > weburl  = "*The current link to the Badkan"

 - In line 18 change and fill the right fields:
    > PATH = "*the_path_to_your_chorme_driver*\chromedriver.exe"

  - In the installed moodle on your device go to : \server\moodle\course\modedit.php